marvinschopf/swot-node/README.md

-# Swot :apple:
+# Swot 🍎
-### :rotating_light: If you would like to add your school/educational institution, please create a pull request in [this repository](https://github.com/magicmarvman/swot-data). :rotating_light:
+### 🚨 If you would like to add your school/educational institution, please create a pull request in [this repository](https://github.com/magicmarvman/swot-data). 🚨

 If you have a product or service and offer **academic discounts**, there's a good chance there's some manual component to the approval process.
 Perhaps `.edu` email addresses are automatically approved because, for the most part at least, they're associated with American post-secondary educational institutions.
 Perhaps `.ac.uk` email addresses are automatically approved because they're guaranteed to belong to British universities and colleges.
 Unfortunately, not every country has an education-specific TLD (Top Level Domain) and plenty of schools use `.com` or `.net`.